 Programming languages

-The choice of programming language depends on the type of mobile application you want to develop.
-For example, you could use Swift for iOS apps, Java or Kotlin for Android apps, and JavaScript with frameworks as React Native for hybrid applications.
+The choice of programming language depends on the type of mobile app you want to develop.
+For example, you might use Swift for iOS apps, Java or Kotlin for Android apps, and JavaScript with frameworks like React Native for hybrid applications.

 Development technologies

-There are many development technologies for mobile applications, ranging from integrated development environments (IDE) like Xcode and Android Studiocross-platform development frameworks like React Native and Xamarin.
+There are many development technologies for mobile apps, ranging from integrated development environments (IDEs) like Xcode and Android Studiocross-platform development frameworks like React Native and Xamarin.

 Version management tools